mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 This note is very similar in spirit to my previous notes of procedure design.
-I am hugely excited by how much i have missed, and how much I have now resolved to gain from learning from my mistakes and the mistakes those that came before me.
-Problem solving is birth right.
-It comes with the mind, and like a baby practices till it can walk problem solving skills increase with practice.
+I am hugely excited by how much I have missed, and how much I have now resolved to gain from learning from my mistakes and the mistakes those that came before me.
+Problem solving is a birth right.
+It comes with the mind, and like a baby practices till it can walk, problem solving skills increase with practice.

 Problem solving, seen objectively, appears to be a garbage in, garbage out